kubernetes/enhancements/keps/sig-scheduling/20190926-default-even-pod-spreading.md

 ### Goals

-- Cluster operators can define default spreading rules for pods that don't provide any.
+- Cluster operators can define default spreading rules for pods that don't provide any `pod.spec.topologySpreadConstraints`.
-- Workloads are spread with the default rules if they belong to the same service, controller, replica set or stateful set, and if they don't define `TopologySpreadConstraints`.
+- Workloads are spread with the default rules if they belong to the same service, replication controller, replica set or stateful set, and if they don't define `pod.spec.topologySpreadConstraints`.

 ### Non-Goals